Dough conditioner: Oxidants and reductants

 Reducing agents help to weaken the flour by breaking the protein network.
 This will help with various aspects of handling a strong dough.
 The benefits of adding these agents are reduced mixing time, reduced dough elasticity, reduced proofing time, and improved machinability.
-Cysteine and bisulfite (Note: Sodium metabisulfite have been used in the cracker industry as a rapid acting sheeting aid.) are reducing agents which relax wheat dough.
+Cysteine and bisulfite (Note: Sodium metabisulfite has been used in the cracker industry as a rapid acting sheeting aid.) are reducing agents which relax wheat dough.
 Adding minute amounts of oxidants or reducing agents alter the post-mix handling characteristics of dough.
 Common reducing agents are: